AET — Australian Eastern Time

 What is the UTC offset for AET?

-AET does not change during the year.
-It does not observe daylight saving time and has no counterpart, so there are no annual switch dates to remember.
+AET does not observe daylight saving time and has no counterpart.
+There are no annual DST transition dates for AET itself, so it does not switch seasonally from one named form to another.

-What other time-zone abbreviations have the same offset as AET?
+What other abbreviations share the same offset as AET?

-AET shares UTC+10 with AEDT, AEST, BST, CHUT, ChST, DDUT, K, KOST, L, LHDT, MAGT, NCT, NFT, PGT, PONT, SAKT, SBT, SRET, VLAST, VLAT, VUT, YAKST, and YAPT.
-If two abbreviations are both at UTC+10, their local clock time matches while that offset remains in effect.
+AET shares its offsets with AEDT, AEST, BST, CHUT, ChST, DDUT, K, KOST, L, LHDT, MAGT, NCT, NFT, PGT, PONT, SAKT, SBT, SRET, VLAST, VLAT, VUT, YAKST, and YAPT.
+This can be helpful when reading global timetables, aviation schedules, technical logs, or multinational calendar invites where different abbreviations may still correspond to the same clock offset.